Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 ### Support

-For any questions raise an issue or contact - [Azure IoT PnP Bridge](mailto:pnpbridge@microsoft.com)
+For any questions raise an issue or contact - [Azure IoT Plug and Play bridge](mailto:pnpbridge@microsoft.com)